Table of Contents

 If you're receiving a message that your payouts are frozen, we have been unable to verify your account.
 Learn more about Jobber Payments Verification.

 Jobber Payments reporting

-When a Jobber Payments transaction is successful, you will be able to see it in the Jobber Payments reports.
+When you are successful in collecting payment with Jobber Payments, you will be able to see it in the Jobber Payments reports.
 There are two reports that deal with Jobber Payments:

 - Transactions report: This report shows all the transactions (payments, deposits, and refunds) you've processed using Jobber Payments as well as details like the fees associated with that transaction, last card digits, card type, and total.